All Natural Pie – No Colours or Chemicals

-When I was a little girl we would go fishing, and stop on the way home for dinner.
-They had mile high pies of all kinds.
-I thought they were amazing.
-Mom always said, ” No big deal just add more meringue”.
+When I was a little girl we would go fishing and stop on the way home for dinner.
+The restaurant had mile high pies of all kinds.
+I thought they were amazing, Mom always said, ” No big deal just add more meringue”.
 Leanna remembered that.
+This is Lemon Meringue Pie recipe is made with real lemons, no tartrazine, or chemical flavours in this pie.
+I am sure you will taste the difference!

-I still think mile high pies are pretty cool, so here is my recipe with you guessed it way more meringue.
+I still think mile high pies are pretty cool and as meringue is light and delcicious, more meringue means more delicious.
+So here is my all natural lemon pie recipe with you guessed it way more meringue.

 5 1/2 cups flour